 Why is authenticity important for a business leader?
 Authenticity in action can differentiate great leaders from average ones.
 Authenticity can motivate employees to perform at higher levels and be even more loyal to the organization.
 Authenticity can also solidify trust in relationships well beyond the organization.

 Authenticity is more than just being open or telling the truth.
-It requires an awareness of yourself and your values, and that awareness is the springboard to becoming a better business leader.
+It requires an awareness of yourself and your values, and that awareness is the springboard to becoming a better business leader, as we explain in our article, Cultivating Awareness of Others as a Business Leader.

 Emotional reasoning is another aspect of emotional intelligence that will help you foster strong relationships as a leader.
 Read our article on Emotional Reasoning for Leaders!

-If you benefitted by reading this post, we invite you to read the rest of the series.
 If you want to do more than imagine how heightened authenticity can positively impact your leadership and take action with help, then consider bringing one of our Leading with Emotional Intelligence classes into your company or work with us one on one.
+Contact us to learn more.